Manojsingh929/Tic-Tac-Toe/README.md

-# tic-tac-toe
+# P1-tic-tac-toe
-this is the game of tic tac toe. i am starting it as a mini project
+This is the game of tic tac toe in C language.
+My first-ever project